 (3) If the land is subject to a digital title the Registrar shall cancel the duplicate certificate of title (if any) and may issue a new edition of the duplicate certificate of title in accordance with section 74B(2).

-(4) If the application is under section 171 the Registrar shall give notice in writing to the proprietor of the land described in the certificate that is being amended or the relevant graphic that is being amended or replaced, informing him of the amendment or replacement and that on the duplicate certificate (if any) being brought to the Department the duplicate certificate will be amended or reissued free of charge.
+(4) If the application is under section 171 the Registrar shall give notice in writing to the proprietor of the land described in the certificate that is being amended or the relevant graphic that is being amended or replaced, informing him of the amendment or replacement and that on the duplicate certificate (if any) being brought to the Authority the duplicate certificate will be amended or reissued free of charge.

 (5) The Registrar may refuse to register any dealing with the land or any estate or interest therein until the duplicate certificate (if any) has been brought in for amendment or reissue.

 [Section 178 inserted by No. 6 of 2003 s.
-67.]
+67; amended by No. 60 of 2006 s.
+118(1).]

 [179.
 Repealed by No. 6 of 2003 s.
 68.]